francescogemignani/IBM-HR-Employee-Attrition/README.md

 # IBM-HR-Employee-Attrition
 ## Project for the Data Mining course @ University of Pisa
 Analysis aimed at uncovering the factors that lead to employee attrition.
+More informations can be found on https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

 The paper is splitted into the following tasks:
 - <b>Data Understanding</b> and assessing of data quality
 - <b>Visualization</b> of the Distribution of the variables and statistics